DT42/BerryNet/README.md

 BerryNet performs an AIoT application by connecting independent components together.
 Component types include but not limited to AI engine, I/O processor, data processor (algorithm), or data collector.

-We recommend to manage BerryNet componetns by by [supervisor](http://supervisord.org/), but you can also run BerryNet components manually.
+We recommend to manage BerryNet componetns by [supervisor](http://supervisord.org/), but you can also run BerryNet components manually.
 You can manage BerryNet via `supervisorctl`:

 ```
 # Check status of BerryNet components